 Using Helpful Vineyard Critters

 Up the road in Charlottesville, Jefferson Vineyards has planted over seven acres of wildflower meadows, which support their 400,000 bees.
 The result?
-Increased biodiversity, and two vintages of estate-label honey, which you’ll soon be able to buy at the winery (guests can see a bit of the wildflower project in the gardens that surround the tasting room).
+Increased biodiversity, and two vintages of estate-label honey.
+Guests can see a bit of the wildflower project in the gardens that surround the tasting room.

 Commitment to Water Conservation